Cetiosauriscus: Vertebrae

-The dorsal vertebrae of NHMUK R3078 are incomplete or fragmentary.
+The dorsal vertebrae of NHMUK PV R3078 are incomplete or fragmentary.
 A partial anterior dorsal is known from a single centrum, which is about as long as wide, with a strong anterior articular ball (an opisthocoelous condition).
 On the lateral surfaces (sides) of the centrum there are deep but small pleurocoels (depressions in the sides of vertebrae for air sacs).
 A single middle dorsal centrum is preserved, slightly smaller than the anterior dorsal.
 The pleurocoel is more elongate, but like the anterior dorsal there is no ventral (underside) concavity.
 A posterior dorsal is also known and is probably the last dorsal before the sacrum (vertebrae between the pelves).
 It preserves the entire centrum and most of the neural arch, and is significantly shortened in length compared to the other dorsals, although it is about as wide across as tall.
 A shallow pleurocoel is also present, but is placed higher on the side of the centrum and disappears into the neural arch.
 Unlike the anterior dorsal, the posterior dorsal is only very slightly opisthocoelous.
 A tall and narrow hyposphene (thin vertical ridge below the anterior processes of the arch, providing additional vertebral articulation) is present and well expanded off the arch.
 A single dorsal neural spine is also preserved.
 It is flattened and not tall, with a narrowed tip, and the only noticeable laminae present are the spinopostzygapophyseal laminae running down the rear corners of the spine to the postzygapophyses.
 This is unlike most diplodocoids where there are many laminar running along the length of the spines.
 Four neural spines of the sacrum are preserved, three of which form a single plate and the fourth of which is separate, like in Diplodocus.